Impeachment of Warren Hastings: Opening

-proceedings very seriously, Macaulay tells us that many spectators treated the trial as a social event.
-Hastings himself remarked that “for the first half hour, I looked up to the orator in a reverie of wonder, and during that time I felt myself the most culpable man on earth.”
+proceedings very seriously, Macaulay said that many spectators treated the trial as a social event.
+Hastings himself remarked that "for the first half hour, I looked up to the orator in a reverie of wonder, and during that time I felt myself the most culpable man on earth."

 Hastings was granted bail in spite of Burke's suggestion that he might flee the country with the wealth he had allegedly stolen from India.
 Further speeches were made over the coming weeks by other leading Whigs such as Richard Brinsley Sheridan and Charles James Fox.
 In total there were nineteen members of the Impeachment Committee.

 Public opinion changes

 In spite of the early excitement about the trial public interest in it began to wane as it dragged on over months and years.
 Other major events dominated the news particularly once the French Revolution began in 1789.
 Sheridan now complained he was "heartily tired of the Hastings trial" despite being one of its instigators.
 As the trial progressed, public attitudes about Hastings also began to shift.
 Hastings had initially been overwhelmingly portrayed as guilty in the popular press, but doubts were increasingly raised.
 Increased support for Hastings may have been a result of declining perceptions of his accusers.
 In a cartoon James Gillray portrayed Hastings as the "Saviour of India" being assaulted by bandits resembling Burke and Fox.

 A major lift for the defence came with the testimony on 9 April 1794 of Lord Cornwallis who had recently returned from India, where he succeeded Hastings as Governor General.
 Cornwallis rejected the accusations that Hastings' actions had damaged Britain's reputation and observed that Hastings was universally popular with the inhabitants.
 When asked if he had "found any just cause to impeach the character of Mr Hastings?" he replied "never".

 A further blow for the prosecution came with the evidence of William Larkins the former Accountant General of Bengal.
 They had rested their hopes on his revealing widespread corruption but he denied that Hastings had amassed any illicit money and made a defence of his conduct.
 Various other figures came forwards as character witnesses to support Hastings.
 Burke's reply to the defence lasted nine days from late May to mid-June 1794.